overte-org/overte-docs-sphinx/source/explore/travel.md

 <div class="admonition note">
    <p class="admonition-title">Note</p>
    <p>Any portal you create from the Places app will only remain for a short period of time.
-This will allow anyone you are with to walk through it to join you in the next place, but anyone who comes by at a later time will not see the portal and cannot follow you in his way.</p>
+This will allow anyone you are with to walk through it to join you in the next place, but anyone who comes by at a later time will not see the portal and cannot follow you in this way.</p>
 </div>

 ### Home Sweet Home